vosaul/status.im/content/tutorials.md

 *Known problems:*

-1) `status0dev-cli` currently has a hard-coded value for `localhost`, rather than allowing dynamic inputs.
+1) `status-dev-cli` currently has a hard-coded value for `localhost`, rather than allowing dynamic inputs.
 We are working on a fix, but - depending on your setup - you may need to change this for everything to work smoothly.
 Do this simply by executing:

 ```shell
 cd node_modules/status-dev-cli/ && nano index.js